 Stop a Divorce in Arizona | How to Do It

 Be Proactive – Don’t take the time to panic, mope, etc. Make an action plan immediately and start as soon as possible.

 Avoid Playing the Victim – You may be warranted in your feelings, but now is not the time to demand, “How could you do this to me?”.
 Guilting your partner into sticking it out is not likely to be a successful game plan at this point.
 Change your focus to a more positive spin.
 Pinpoint the desirable traits you bring to the marriage and focus on them.

-Be Clear – Make a list of the complaints that you remember your spouse making that, until now, seemed normal or unimportant in the long run, but that in hindsight you can see were attempts to rectify issues they saw as major problems in your relationship.
+Be Clear – Make a list of the complaints that you remember your spouse making that until now, seemed normal or unimportant in the long run, but that in hindsight you can see where attempts to rectify issues they saw as major problems in your relationship.
 Map a plan out to resolve every negative on the list.